 13. Filmmakers of any age may submit to the festival.
-Filmmakers under 18 years of age whose films are selected may be asked to provide parental/guardian consent for certain approvals.
+Filmmakers under 18 years of age whose films are selected may be asked to provide parental/guardian consent for selected activities.

-14. Applicants requesting short screenplay feedback will receive the feedback as a 1 to 2 page evaluation written by an Academy Nicholl Fellowship quarter-finalist by January 1, 2020.
+14. Applicants requesting short screenplay feedback will receive the feedback as a 1 page evaluation written by an Academy Nicholl Fellowship quarter-finalist by January 15, 2020.
 Not all script applications that receive feedback will be selected for a cold reading.

-15. Upon submitting their film and/or screenplay, applicant agrees it holds all rights to distribute and exhibit all intellectual property associated with their submission.
+15. Upon submitting a film and/or screenplay, applicant agrees it holds all rights to distribute and exhibit all intellectual property associated with their submission.

 16. 24-hour filmmaking competition teams may have between 1 and 4 members and will receive special instructions by e-mail upon their team's approval.